cerner/fhir.cerner.com/content/dstu2/Authorization.md

 }
 ```

-The refresh token issued is good while the user's session is still valid.
+The refresh token issued is good while the user's session is still valid and can be used over and over again until the user's session is no longer valid or the refresh token has been revoked due to being compromised.

 ##### References #####
 [1] https://tools.ietf.org/html/rfc6749